danieldanielecki/IT-ARMY-of-Ukraine-Resources-in-English/README.md

 1. VPN or risk arrest*.
 2. HTML DDOS (0 experience): https://norussian.tk/
 3. The Russians are closely following the Telegram channels.
 Post carefully.
 4. Skilled are to attack the sites of RU Banks ([see the list above](https://github.com/danieldanielecki/IT-ARMY-of-Ukraine-Resources-in-English/blob/main/README.md#largest-russian-banks)).
+Alternatively, the weapons manufacturers and suppliers, [see the list above](https://github.com/danieldanielecki/IT-ARMY-of-Ukraine-Resources-in-English/blob/main/README.md#major-russian-weapons-manufacturers-and-suppliers).

 *most probably it refers to Russians living in Russia.